 What is the economic impact or effect on competition, consumer trust, privacy and other rights

 The three excerpts above begin to set the foundation to acquire metrics for use within a PDP and to measure its effectiveness.
 However, the Working Group Charter template does not include a section for proposing metrics that may be useful to a group conducting its analysis, nor does it include possible success factors and possible metrics to measure compliance with any policy changes or additions.
 Further, no formal process exists to exercise a formal request for metrics from both internal to ICANN and external resources.
 Often these types of requirements will contain time and cost restraints.
-Defining a formal process may aid in expediting these types of requests as request from future Working Group and PDP efforts.
+Defining a formal process may aid in expediting these types of requests from future Working Group and PDP efforts.”

 Members of the Working Group